Options for Thyroid Treatment

 7. THYROID-S, “THIROYD”, T.R:

 These are three different brands of desiccated thyroid made in Thailand that many patients swear by and are ordered over the internet.
-Google “thyroid-s Sriprasit” or “thiroyd greater pharma” to find sources.
+Google “thyroid-s Sriprasit” or “thiroyd greater pharma” to find sources, or privately ask other patients.
 Information on ingredients here.
 Keep your doctor informed of your use.
 A third brand has been mentioned in 2013, called TR and by T. Man Pharma in Thailand.
 All three with known ingredients are listed on the Armour vs. Other Brands page.

 8. A GERMAN PHARMACY